shabbi268/posts-frontend/README.md

+# Posts web app using REACT JS
-# This is the front end part of the Posts App where users can CREATE/UPDATE/DELETE/VIEW the posts.
+## This is the front end part of the Posts App where users can CREATE/UPDATE/DELETE/VIEW the posts.
 I used React JS for rendering the contents into the DOM Used Axios to generate basic CRUD Http requests to access the [API Backend](https://github.com/shabbi268/posts-backend).